Must-be-Ash/baselinks-page/README.md

 ### Step 4: Configure CORS Settings

 1. Go to [CDP CORS Configuration](https://portal.cdp.coinbase.com/products/embedded-wallets/cors)
-2. Add your BaseLinks URL to the allowed origins
+2. Add your app's URL to the allowed origins
 3. This enables the crypto donation functionality to work properly

 ## 🛠️ Installation